-

 Directory recommendations

-Ebony is recommended for Construction in both Chambers UK and The Legal 500, and for Professional Negligence by The Legal 500.
+Ebony is recommended for Construction by Chambers Global, Chambers UK and The Legal 500, for Professional Negligence by Chambers UK and The Legal 500, and for Insurance & Reinsurance by The Legal 500.

 - “Her attention to detail and ability to grasp issues and distil and explain extremely complicated technical points into something relatable and understandable is phenomenal.”
-(Chambers UK, 2023)
+(Chambers UK)

 Publications